orbitalfoundation/pluto/README.md

 cd rev1
 cargo run --release

 This currently runs ONLY on a macbook pro - and it needs to be a fast machine.
+This is all experimental.

+Notably I bind Rust to Apple objective-c AVFoundation to capture Camera input with CMSampleBufferGetImageBuffer and get an NSBitmapImageRep and a CIImage and then copy the raw pixels to a buffer for some simple computer vision work.
+That may be helpful for other projects at least.
+I may get around to packaging that as a separate crate as well.

 Current test:

 	- the current test brings up a browser window
 	- a webcam is started automatically
 	- face segmentation is started automatically
 	- you can type in an URL in the menu bar at the top of the screen
 	- you may have to hit delete your text is backwards (this is a bug)
 	- you have to hit the go button after you type in your text
 	- cubes.wasm -> load some cubes
 	- friendfinder.wat -> face finder -> turned on always for now

 ## NEXT